threesquared/homelab/README.md

 ## Trap House

-This contains docker-compose config for the Raspberry Pi Cowrie SSH honeypot.
+This contains a docker-compose config for the Raspberry Pi Cowrie SSH honeypot.

 [Link](./trap-house)